jr-cologne/login-script/README.md

 Before you get started, I would like to give you a few information about it.
 So please take a minute and read this small documentation carefully.

-## Demo Site

-You want to see the project in action?
-Visit the demo site here: http://jr-cologne.16mb.com/login-script/

-You can create your own account or just login with the demo account.
-These are the credentials:

-Username: Test, Password: password

-Please do not change them!

-If you want to do that kind of stuff, create your own account.
-With that you can do what you want as long as you don't touch anything else than your own account.

 ## Requirements/Dependencies

 - [PHP](http://php.net) (version 7.0 or higher)